kingston-hackSpace/Sound-Detector_LED-Brightness-based-on-Ambient-Noise/README.md

 ***Notes:***

-Common ground is essential: Arduino GND, MOSFET source, and LED power supply GND must all be connected.
+Common ground is essential: Arduino GND, TIP120 emitter, and LED power supply GND must all be connected.

-Gate resistor (220 Ω) protects the Arduino and prevents oscillations.
+Base resistor (220 Ω) protects the Arduino and prevents oscillations.

-The MOSFET allows the Arduino to safely modulate PWM to dim the 1 W LED.
+The TIP120 allows the Arduino to safely modulate PWM to dim the 1W LED.

 ARDUINO CODE